uwe-koeckemann/uwe-koeckemann.github.io/docs/01-getting-started/01-overview/index.md

 The core library makes AIDDL accessibly in a specific programming language.

-- Load AIDDL files (modules) into containers
+- Load AIDDL files (also called modules) into containers
 - Default operations on terms (e.g., numerical, set or list operations)
 - Evaluate terms
 - Type check terms (given a type definition)